Marlain Veal: College career

 Veal attended Southeastern Louisiana University, majoring in communications.
 He had a successful career; 3 selections to the All-Southland conference (2 First-Team), 2 Southland Defensive Player of the Year awards, and 2 All-Defensive team selections.

 Professional career

-Veal played for Final Spor Gençlik in the Turkish TBL in 2019-20, averaging 23.1 points, 7.3 assists, and 2.0 steals per game.
+Veal played for Final Spor Gençlik in the Turkish TBL in 2019–20, averaging 23.1 points, 7.3 assists, and 2.0 steals per game.

-For the 2020-21 season, Veal played for Bnei Herzliya in the Israeli Basketball Premier League.
+For the 2020–21 season, Veal played for Bnei Herzliya in the Israeli Basketball Premier League.
+He plays the point guard position.

-For the 2022-23 season, Veal is playing for Sichuan Blue Whales in the Chinese Basketball Association.
+For the 2022–23 season, Veal is playing for Sichuan Blue Whales in the Chinese Basketball Association.

+South Bay Lakers (2024)

+On October 26, 2024, Veal joined the South Bay Lakers.
+However, he was waived on December 6.